 Compulsory Acquisition: 09 July 2020

-Aitken Partners compulsory acquisition lawyers have more than two decades of combined experience in representing landowners, tenants and business owners in compulsory acquisition claims in most (if not all) of Victoria's major infrastructure projects.
+Aitken Partners Compulsory Acquisition Team has more than two decades of combined experience in representing landowners, tenants and business owners in compulsory acquisition claims in most (if not all) of Victoria's major infrastructure projects.

 Aitken Partners compulsory acquisition team has a great deal of experience with and understands the many complexities associated with the compulsory acquisition of both residential and commercial land.
 For example, Aitken Partners recently acted in the Supreme Court for successful claimants in the matter of Provans Timber Pty Ltd in relation to a business being conducted on a property owned by related entities.
 Both entities were found to have an interest in the acquired land and therefore both entities were entitled to separate claims for compensation as a result of the acquisition.

-If you are impacted by the Bypassing Shepparton Projects, it is imperative you engage lawyers experienced in compulsory acquisition matters to assist you in obtaining appropriate compensation.
+If you are impacted by the Beaufort Bypass (or believe you may be impacted), it is imperative you engage lawyers experienced in compulsory acquisition matters to assist you in obtaining appropriate compensation.
 The compulsory acquisition process is covered by a unique legislative regime which does not follow standard property and conveyancing law practices.

 If you are affected by the Beaufort Bypass, please contact Natalie O'Flynn on 03 8600 6046 to arrange a time to speak with our Compulsory Acquisition Team regarding the acquisition process and your potential rights to compensation.